 anon after the twelfth day,

-he takes his leave and goes away,
+he takes his leave and go

 He went out from his native country.